 Filtered Sales Trend (Central & South Only) The line chart still shows an upward trajectory in sales, although the absolute values are lower compared to the complete dataset.
 Sales appear to ramp up around September and November, suggesting similar seasonal behavior even when limited to Central and South regions.

-Regional Sales Comparison In the Sales by Region bar chart, the Central region (₹501K) significantly outperforms the South region (₹392K)—a clear indication that Central contributes more to sales in this subset.
+Regional Sales Comparison In the Sales by Region bar chart, the Central region (₹392K)—a clear indication that Central contributes more to sales in this subset.

 Consistent Category Distribution The donut chart shows a nearly even split among categories in these regions: